 A major benefit of systemic excellence is that it makes it easier to identify talent.
 Not to get too tangential, but 2) talent — an essential Nopa lesson — is in all of us.
 It’s not what we’ve been taught to believe.
 The tragedy, in school, work and throughout life, is that we have very few allies that provide us the space to have our talents properly evaluated.
 If you’re a scrub, you’ll be a scrub, but if you’re hardworking and in an environment that: 1) identifies, 2) develops talent, you should pray to your lucky star or whatever.
 You are so freaking lucky.
 I hope you know it.

 As part of my monotony therapy, I self-medicated by doing what I’ve always instinctively done – I wrote.
 I didn’t know it at the time, in 2011, but I was a writer.
 Except for the fact that it came as a natural way to sort myself out, there was never an inclination I would’ve ever asserted this.
 I was an uninspired and mediocre high school student, followed promptly by college dropout.
+During my school days, I was able to resolve all of my student debts by the help of loan forgiveness.
 Although I graduated from culinary school in Portland, writing as a career was never something I thought was available to me.
 Instead I pursued the things that I was naturally taken to and by, and subsequently, followed food and wine.
 But because I worked in a world-class organization that identified and nurtured talent, what started with an aimless Tumblr blog, began a personal and professional odyssey, Nopalize.

 In 2012, when self-publishing and social media were becoming more a thing, my bosses decided that this collection of writings and iphone photographs called, Nopalize, would be something worth investing in.
 In it for them — the prospect of an original platform to share a glimpse of their people-first approach to community building.
 And community building, wasn’t just in the mission statement for Nopa, it is the purpose of Nopa.
 It is the third most essential lesson, to “sustain the community.”
 It is the lens from which they view every aspect of their businesses, and it is the most remarkable quality among many for these partners.